Kamal (Deploy to any VPS)#

 Manage changes after initial deployment#

-See the deploy/README.md
+See the config/README.md

 file in your project repo for pointers on managing the production environment after